OpenNTI/nti.docs.platform.enduser/editorguide/basics.rst

 Content Basics
 =====================

 In this guide we will walk you through the basics of adding, editing, moving, and deleting content in your course.
-This is simply a quick and simple overview.
-If you are needing detailed instructions regarding specific content, please continue to the specific content-named instructions following this guide.
+This is meant to be a quick overview.
+If you are needing detailed instructions regarding specific content, please continue to the specific content-named instructions following this page.

 Supported Types
 ================